 The Dashboard contains two icons which represent the printer's model and support tips.
-Each icon displays the tip's size (e.g. T10) and current odometer value (e.g. $58.3 \text{ in}^3/955.4 \text{ cm}^3$ ).
+Each icon displays the tip's size (e.g. T10) and current odometer value (e.g. 58.3 in3/955.4 cm3).
 The model and support Tip Status Icons will appear in the following states (color usage and descriptions apply to both icons):

-Table -3: Tip Status Icons - Icon States
+Table 4-3: Tip Status Icons - Icon States

-Icon State Description T12 58.3 in Blue (no white Valid tip, tip size, and current odometer for this tip is displayed.
-Tip is below odometer limit for associated material. highlighted border) T10 7.5 in Blue (white highlighted border) Valid tip, tip size, and current odometer for this tip is displayed.
+Icon State Description T12 58.3 in 3 Blue (no white Valid tip, tip size, and current odometer for this tip is displayed.
+Tip is below odometer limit for associated material. highlighted border) T10 7.5 in 3 Blue (white highlighted border) Valid tip, tip size, and current odometer for this tip is displayed.
 Tip is below odometer limit for associated material and is currently in position to be used for building.
-While building, highlighting will switch between the model and suppo- icon to indicate which tip is currently active.
-T10 289.1 in Valid tip, tip size, and current odometer for this tip is displayed.
-Tip is within 10% of or has reached the odometer limit for the associated material (see Table 3-4 on page 42 for approximate t life information).
-Yellow Printer is still able to build with this tip, but you will be warned before starting a build that the tip's odometer limit has been reached and pa quality may be negatively affected.
+While building, highlighting will switch between the model and support icon to indicate which tip is currently active.
+T10 289.1 in 3 Valid tip, tip size, and current odometer for this tip is displayed.
+Tip is within 10% of or has reached the odometer limit for the associated material (see Table 3-3 on page 46 for approximate tip life information).
+Yellow Printer is still able to build with this tip, but you will be warned before starting a build that the tip's odometer limit has been reached and part quality may be negatively affected.
 User action is required to replace tip.
-See "Changing Tips or Material Type" on page 128 for instruction
+See "Changing Tips or Material Type" on page 140 for instructions.

-Invalid tip/mismatch with currently loaded material, or tip has exceeded the odometer limit for the associated material and no further builds can be started.

-See "Tip Compatibility & Selection" on page 41 for material and tip compatibility information and "Changing Tips or Material Type" on page 128 for instructions on changing tips.
+Icon State Description T12 Invalid tip/mismatch with currently loaded material, or tip has exceeded the odometer limit for the associated material and no further builds can be started.
+T12 466.9 in 3 Flashing Red See "Tip Compatibility & Selection" on page 45 for material and tip compatibility information and "Changing Tips or Material Type" on page 140 for instructions on changing tips.